The reputation and perceptions of Big Tech have changed a lot in the past year. Have a look at how things have shifted for the industry.

 Perceptions generate emotions and emotions trigger certain behaviors, and by looking at how Big Tech’s reputation has changed over time, it’s clear that the sector has a rocky road ahead.

 Despite the decline, Amazon is still relatively well-perceived among its stakeholders, but Facebook’s reputation is rapidly declining.
-While Zuckerberg is betting it all on the future of Meta, Facebook is struggling with massive layoffs, data privacy scandals, and accusations of enabling social harm, with not many solutions to show for it in 2022.
+While Zuckerberg is betting it all on the future of Meta, Facebook is struggling with massive layoffs, data privacy scandals, and accusations of enabling social harm, with not many solutions to show for it.

 Leadership scores have dropped for all brands in the ranking, and again Facebook sits at the bottom of the list.